monash-human-power/data-acquisition-system/wireless_modules/README.md

 ## Getting Started

+For an overview of the wireless module usage from a user's view, see the [notion manual](https://www.notion.so/Wireless-module-usage-manual-cd7e948418d040d991a50c91815e63e9).

 ### Set up development environment

 Make sure to use Visual Studio Code for the best development experience.